giffyglyph/foundry-5e-monster-maker/docs/README.md

 ## Roadmap

-Currently this release can handle V2 on the updated Foundry platform, V3 is a work in progress.
+Currently this release can handle GGMMv3 functions as a standalone module, with some basic integrations working through other modules (MidiQOL, DAE)

+## Thank Yous!

+Big shoutout to **@krigsmaskine** on Discord for assistance with the [tsponey](https://github.com/tposney) modules and general testing

 ## Bugs and Feature Suggestions